 Acute Liver Failure in Dogs

-Acute liver failure is a sudden and usually severe impairment of liver function.
-In dogs, it often manifests as jaundice (icterus), coagulopathy (blood clotting disorders), and signs of hepatic encephalopathy, i.e., neurological symptoms caused by liver toxins.
+Acute liver failure, also known as acute hepatic failure, is a sudden and usually severe disruption of liver function.
+In dogs, it often manifests as icterus / jaundice, coagulopathy (blood coagulation disorders), and signs of hepatic encephalopathy, i.e., neurological symptoms caused by liver toxins.
 The liver can no longer perform its vital functions in a short period of time.
-This means that, among other things, detoxification, protein synthesis, and metabolic regulation are significantly impaired.
-This is a medical emergency that requires immediate diagnosis and treatment to save the animal’s life.
+This means that, among other things, the detoxification function, protein synthesis, and metabolic regulation are significantly impaired.
+This is a medical emergency that requires immediate diagnosis and therapy to save the animal’s life.

 The most important facts at a glance